 Most cats love scratches under the chin.
 So, if your cat is shying away, it’s sure to raise an eyebrow.
 Check under their chin and on their muzzle for little black flecks or larger lesions that look like human acne; if you see them, your cat might have feline acne.
 Yes, cats can get acne, and it’s most common under their chin and around their lips.

-We asked veterinarians (including two veterinary dermatologists) for the scoop on everything they know about this common cat skin condition that affects cats of all ages and breeds.
-While the root causes of feline acne aren’t clear, treatment is typically straightforward.
+We asked vets (including two veterinary dermatologists) for the scoop on everything they know about this common cat skin condition that affects cats of all ages and breeds.
+While the root causes of feline acne isn’t clear, treatment is typically straightforward.

 What Does Feline Acne Look Like?

 Cat acne looks like human acne, says Dr Michelle Piccione, DVM, DACVD, a board-certified veterinary dermatologist at VERG Brooklyn.
 Cat acne starts as blackheads commonly found under the chin.